 Yes, we’ve got salads and other healthy recipes, but not exactly the salads you might be thinking of.
 We’ve also got wraps and sandwiches, nachos – yes, nachos! – and more!
 Many of these are even raw vegan recipes!

-We’ve got some really easy and delicious ways to create magic with your fresh veggies and just a little effort.
+We’ve got some really easy and delicious no cook vegan meals to create magic with your fresh veggies and just a little effort.
 These easy meals are going to come in handy when the last thing you want is to be over the stove.

 No Cook Vegan Recipes Perfect for Summer

-We think you’ll love these lazy summer dishes!
+We think you’ll love these no cook vegan meals!

 This easy vegan broccoli salad is such a simple recipe.
 It’s the perfect side dish for any summer party or just any warm summer evening.
 It has a little sweetness and a lot of crunchy veggies.
 It’s also completely customizable to your taste, and so easy to make.